marcopiraccini/sd-swim/README.md

     }
 ```
-A receives the UpdateJoin and save his own IP and init the member list.
+A receives the *UpdateJoin* and save his own IP and init the member list.
-A will receive multiple updates (at maximum one for each Join sent).
+A will receive multiple updates (at maximum one for each *Join* sent).
 The first valid response is used by A to set his own IP and the (full) initial member list.
-(sending the full memebre list from another node is the quicker way to start gossiping with other nodes).
+(sending the full member list from another node is the quicker way to start gossiping with other nodes).
-Subsequent UpdateJoin received are ignored, since the initial member list is
+Subsequent *UpdateJoin* received are ignored, since the initial member list is
 already set and the node knows is IP.

-# Failure Detector
+# Failure Detection

-Using two params:
+Use these params:
-- `T`: Protocol Period
+- `interval`: Protocol Period
-- `k`: Failure detector subgroups
+- `pingReqGroupSize`: Failure detector subgroups
+- `pingTimeout`
+- `pingReqTimeout`

-Given a node `Mi`, every `T`:
+Given a node A, every `interval`:
-- It selects a random member from the list `Mj` and sends him a `ping`
+- It selects a random member from the list B and sends a `ping`
-- `Mi` waits for the answer.
+- A waits for the answer.
-  - Answer not received after a timeout:
+  - Answer not received after a `pingTimeout`:
-    - `Mi` selects a `k`members randomly and sends a `ping-req(Mj)` message
+    - A selects a `pingReqGroupSize` members randomly and sends a `ping-req(B)` message
-    - Every node of those, send in turn `ping(Mj)` and returns the answer to `Mi`
+    - Every node of those, send in turn `ping(B)` and returns the answer to A
-- After `T`, Mi check if an `ack` from `mj` has been received, directly or through one of the `k` members.
-If not, marks `Mj` as failed and start
+- After `interval`, A check if an `ack` from B has been received, directly or through one of the `pingReqGroupSize` members.
+If not, marks B as SUSPECT and start disseminating the update(see below).
-disseminating the update (see below)

 # Dissemination
 The dissemination of updates is done through piggybacking of `ping`, `ping-req` and `ack` messages.
-Every node maintains a list of updates to be propagated, and when it sends one of the above messages, add these changes
+Every node maintains a list of updates to be propagated, and when it sends one of the above messages, add these changes to the payload.
-to the payload.
-When a message is received, the updates payload is processed and changes are applied to the member list.
+When a message is received, these updates are processed and if necessary, changes
+are applied to the member list.

 Every update entry has the form:
 ```